shidel/FDI/README.md

         if the STAGE001 test for existing OS installation passes and the batch script is exiting without running the installer.

-        If user had selected reboot, it is done now.
+        If user had selected reboot in STAGE009, it is done now.